-The Kaiser Anaheim Medical Center is based on a new template design that represents the next generation of Kaiser Permanente facilities.
-This design allows for enhanced flexibility and adaptability to accommodate changing practices and technologies.
-The project included a basement plus six levels, 262 beds, 13 operating rooms, an MRI facility, 10 delivery rooms, 36 ER bays, 24 pediatric beds, 20 neonatal intensive care bassinet rooms, an inpatient pharmacy, a laboratory, central sterile, dining services, and a morgue.
+The medical center was based on a new template design that represented the next generation of Kaiser Permanente facilities.
+This design allowed for enhanced flexibility and adaptability to accommodate changing practices and technologies.
+The project included a basement plus six levels, 262 beds, 13 operating rooms, an MRI facility, 10 delivery rooms, 36 emergency room bays, 24 pediatric beds, 20 neonatal intensive care bassinet rooms, an inpatient pharmacy, a laboratory, central sterile, dining services, and a morgue.

 The hospital is a six-story steel frame with a slab on metal deck structure.
 Prior to constructing the hospital, liquefaction on the site was mitigated by the installation of 5,868 stone columns.
-These three-foot diameter columns ranged in depth from 35 to 50 feet and contained over 58,375 cy of rock.
-The hospital foundation system consists of a mat slab, and the seismic restraint is completed utilizing a BRB bracing system constructed by Nippon.
-The skin is metal stud and plaster with punch windows at the patient rooms, curtain wall at the stairs and storefront at Level 1.
+These three-foot diameter columns ranged in depth from 35 to 50 feet and contained over 58,375 cubic yards of rock.
+The hospital foundation system consists of a mat slab, and the seismic restraint was completed utilizing a BRB bracing system constructed by Nippon.

-The Kaiser Permanente Anaheim Medical Center Hospital Support Building (HSB) is a 177,000-SF facility adjoined to the main hospital that receives utility services from the Central Utility Plant.
-The HSB consisted of six outpatient surgery suites, a clinical lab, a pharmacy, urology, OB-GYN, cardiology and oncology, and an imaging radiology department.
-Complete with a helistop at the roof level and ground floor main entry lobby, this building also serves as the primary entry to the medical center facility.
+The HSB adjoins to the main hospital and receives utility services from the central utility plant.
+The HSB consists of six outpatient surgery suites, a clinical lab, a pharmacy, urology, OBGYN, cardiology and oncology, and an imaging radiology department.
+Complete with a helistop at the roof level and ground floor main entry lobby, this building also serves as the primary entrance to the medical center facility.